yjbanov/luci.dart/README.md

 # luci.dart

 `luci.dart` is a small meta-build tool.
-It allows yout to take a single-machine build to a pool of machines for faster builds.
+It allows you to take a single-machine build to a pool of machines for faster builds.
 It achieves this by adding artifact caching, parallelism, and heterogeneity.
 You describe your build as a graph of targets that depend on each other.
 The tool uses the graph to produce